Summer 2025 Events

 Past Events from this Semester

-OGS Funding for Clubs
+OGS Funding for Student Clubs and Organizations

 Each event could be funded up to $5,000 per event.
 Please note that the $5,000 per event is not guaranteed, as it will depend on funding available based on all student organization requests.
 All funding requests must meet Northeastern, Center for Student Involvement (CSI), and OGS deadlines and policies to be considered.